 Second, while providing more options for vendor diversification, the deployment of Open RAN presents additional network security challenges.
 These largely stem from the greater complexity of different Open RAN network functions linked to different suppliers interacting with each other.
 Such increased complexity enlarges the attack surface of the RAN.
 At the same time, however, at least in theory, the high level of virtualization has the potential to increase security.
 While the high level of virtualization and encapsulation of Open RAN solutions could potentially increase network security, Open RAN development does not exclusively focus on security considerations.
 Interoperability, openness and time-to-market are also crucial.

 Ultimately, the concept of Open RAN prevents neither a dominant Chinese market presence in strategic segments of Open RAN equipment nor an unlevel playing field.
 Open RAN does not necessarily increase network security.
 The collective development of code, as is the case in the O-RAN Alliance Software Community, requires a high degree of trust.
 Given that several Chinese members of the O-RAN Alliance are less trustworthy than Huawei, this initiative carries obvious risks to network security.

 This paper is based on a longer report published by the Digital Power China (DPC) research consortium available here.

 Tim Rühlig is a Research Fellow at the German Council on Foreign Relations.
 He holds a PhD from Frankfurt University.
 His research focuses on the EU-China relations, Chinese foreign and technology policy and China’s political economy.
-He is the author of “China’s Foreign Policy Contradictions” that appeared in 2022 with Oxford University Press.
+He is the author of “China’s Foreign Policy Contradictions”published by the Oxford University Press in 2022.